 Related: 5 reasons to visit Albania in 2020

-Small shops in Austria were allowed to reopen on April 14 and all trade is allowed as of May 1.
-Restaurants were allowed to open beginning in mid-May and hotels on May 29.
-As of late May, the Austrian government now requires proof of clean health in the form of a negative molecular-biological SARS-CoV2 test, which applies to the small number of third-party nationals who are allowed to enter Austria right now.
+The Austrian government now requires a negative molecular-biological SARS-CoV2 test, which applies to third-party nationals who are allowed to enter Austria right now.
 The test must be written in German or English and dated within 72 hours of the travel departure date.

-However, if you are a foreign national (U.S. traveller) and go to Austria for “essential” travel, you’ll need a negative PCR test no more than 72 hours old.
-In addition, you’ll also need to self-quarantine for ten days too, in addition to the negative PCR test, although taking a second PCR test within 48 hours of arrival and receiving a negative result will end the quarantine.
+However, if you are a foreign national and go to Austria for “essential” travel, you’ll need a negative PCR test no more than 72 hours old.
+You’ll also need to self-quarantine for 10 days, in addition to the negative PCR test, although taking a second PCR test within 48 hours of arrival and receiving a negative result will end the quarantine.

-Belarus is in the middle of a popular uprising against the man called the “last dictator in Europe,” so it may not be the best time to visit, but the country bordering Russia may be open to tourism.
-Several TPG readers have said Belarus is open to American tourists, and we have seen a few reports that suggest Americans are on a list of 70 countries that were allowed to enter as of August 15.
+Belarus is in the middle of a popular uprising against the man called the “last dictator in Europe,” so it may not be the best time to visit, but the country bordering Russia is open to tourism.

 If you can find a flight, you’ll need to get a visa.
 A COVID-19 PCR test within 72 hours is required for all incoming air travellers, and if coming from a “red-zone” country, a 10-day self-quarantine is required as well.
 You’ll also need to fill out a health questionnaire and submit to temperature/health checks on arrival.

-Those exempt from the ban are “nationals, permanent residents and their family members of the European Union, the United Kingdom, the Schengen Agreement States including San Marino, Andorra, Monaco and Vatican City, Bosnia and Herzegovina, Montenegro and Serbia.”
+Those exempt from the no-entry ban are “nationals, permanent residents and their family members of the European Union, the United Kingdom, the Schengen Agreement States including San Marino, Andorra, Monaco and Vatican City, Bosnia and Herzegovina, Montenegro and Serbia.”
 In addition, residents of the following countries are exempt from the ban: Albania, Australia, Bosnia and Herzegovina, the Republic of Belarus, Canada, Georgia, Israel, Japan, Kosovo, Kuwait, Moldova, Montenegro, New Zealand, North Macedonia, the Republic of Korea, Rwanda, Serbia, Thailand, Tunisia, Turkey, Uruguay, Ukraine and the United Arab Emirates.

 Croatia has reopened for tourists from all countries.